-Figure 16 below indicates some clear trends in preliminary plans over the last twenty years, one of which is the ongoing diminishment in the number of planned subdivision lots outside of the Priority Funding Area.
+Figure 17 below indicates some clear trends in preliminary plans over the last twenty years, one of which is the ongoing diminishment in the number of planned subdivision lots outside of the Priority Funding Area.
 The number of annual preliminary plat lots has been inconsistent since the start of the mortgage and financial crisis in 2007, but the number of lots outside the PFA has steadily decreased over the same time span (except for the outlier of 2012).
 It should also be noted that there was an increase in preliminary lot approvals in 2016 as the Sustainable Growth and Agricultural Preservation Act of 2012 required that preliminary plans in the pipeline be approved by October 1, 2016 in order to be grandfathered.
 Further, with the adoption of the tier map in 2012, there have been fewer preliminary plans in general, especially in the rural areas.
-The number of preliminary lots approved in 2022 is one of the highest in the last decade, but because 92% of those were within the St. Charles PUD it doesn't necessarily signify a larger trend in residential development county-wide.
+The number of preliminary lots approved in 2023 is significantly lower than in 2022, and somewhat of an outlier since all the lots were part of a single plan.

-Figure 16: Approved Preliminary Lots Inside and Outside of the Development District (2002-2015) and Priority Funding Area (2016-2022)
+Figure 17: Approved Preliminary Lots Inside and Outside of the Development District (2002-2015) and Priority Funding Area (2016-2023)